wppbav/bavapi-sdk-python/docs/endpoints/audiences.md

 - Positional filters: `name`, `active`, `public`
 - Keyword filters: `audience_id`, `private`, `groups`

-For other filters, passing an `AudienceFilters` instance to the `filters` parameter is required.
+For other filters, passing an `AudiencesFilters` instance to the `filters` parameter is required.